Have you ever considered: Does sesame oil go bad if you have bought it in bulk? How long can you use it?

 How Long Does Sesame Oil Last?

-Similar to avocado, olive, corn, or coconut oil, sesame oil has an expiration date.
+Similar to premium avocado, olive, corn, or top coconut oil, and even prime oil for popcorn, sesame oil has an expiration date.
 However, it should be better to know the life span of sesame oil.

 Sesame oil is promoted to use before the best-by date.
 This does not mean sesame oil will go bad if you leave it after the expiration date, though the texture and quality of sesame oil may change.